-Educational investments should begin with early childhood education that helps kids develop and allows parents to pursue employment without making difficult tradeoffs.20 We should also focus on making higher education more accessible, and encouraging students to enroll in and complete college.
+Educational investments should begin with early childhood education that helps kids develop and allows parents to pursue employment without making difficult tradeoffs (Heckman, Pinto, and Savelyev 2013; Shrimali, Mattiuzzi, and Choi 2020; Grunewald 2020).
+We should also focus on making higher education more accessible, and encouraging students to enroll in and complete college.
 Of course, lifelong learning also means bolstering access to schooling and skills training to help workers displaced by economic shocks like COVID-19.
+These investments boost employment, labor force participation, and ensure our nation's long-term global competitiveness (Daly 2019).